darkamenosa/comfy_inpaint_blend/README.md

 # ComfyUI-InpaintBlend

 Advanced blending algorithms for seamless inpainting in ComfyUI.
-This node collection is specifically designed to solve the common problem in image inpainting where the generated content has good texture but mismatched colors compared to the surrounding area.
+Specifically designed for image-space inpainting models like **Google Nano Banana** and **ByteDance Seedream 4** that work directly on images rather than latent space.

+## The Problem

+When using image-space inpainting models (not latent-space KSampler workflows), the typical workflow is:
+1. **Crop** the masked area to a small image
+2. **Generate** new content with models like Nano Banana or Seedream 4
+3. **Merge** the generated image back into the original

+The standard `ImageCompositeMasked` node works well with Google Nano Banana but fails with ByteDance Seedream 4, which tends to generate brighter colors that don't blend naturally.

 ## Why Poisson Blending?

-Traditional alpha blending often creates visible seams when compositing images with different lighting or color conditions. **Poisson blending solves this by**:
+**Poisson blending** solves the color mismatch problem by:
-- **Preserving textures and details** from the source image (inpainted region)
+- **Preserving textures and details** from the generated content
-- **Automatically matching colors** to the destination image (original image)
+- **Automatically matching colors** to match the original image
-- **Creating seamless transitions** at boundaries without visible edges
+- **Creating seamless transitions** without visible seams
-- **Ideal for inpainting workflows** where AI-generated content has correct structure but wrong colors
+- **Especially effective for Seedream 4's** tendency to brighten colors

 ## Features